kjerfire/math5610/manual/symmPosDefMat.md

 **Usage/Example:**

-Below is an example of a printed instance of the symmPosDefMat routine with:
+Below is an example of a printed instance of the symmPosDefMat routine:

 ```
 mat = symmPosDefMat(4)